MIS

 Section 504 forbids organizations and employers from excluding or denying individuals with disabilities an equal opportunity to receive program benefits and services.
 It defines the rights of individuals with disabilities to participate in, and have access to, program benefits and services.

-Training And Norms For Sign Language Interpreters
+Training and Norms For Sign Language Interpreters

 Watch Dr. Melanie Metzger, chair of Department of Interpretation, on WAMU’s The Kojo Nnamdi Show opens a new window.
 In the wake of the controversy over the Sign language interpreter at the Nelson Mandela memorial service, Dr. Metzger discusses the profession of Sign Language Interpreting, and how ASL interpreter’s are trained and certified.